Winterflower/winterflower.github.io/_posts/2017-11-15-words-and-typos.md

 At least, in high school, we were clear on these kinds of boundaries.

 Now I'm left to wonder.
 I wrote tests and READMEs.
 I checked that the sample program ran.
-I did my best to organize into libraries and modules, to not be DRY and make sure I checked all the YAGNIs.
+I did my best to organize into libraries and modules, to be DRY and make sure I checked all the YAGNIs.
 I was sure it was as SOLID as I could get it.

 But I'd broken some undocumented rule that states what code written by 'real engineers' looks like.